-On 25 May 2018, GDPR, the EU’s new regulation on data protection, comes into force.
-GDPR essentially supersedes the Data Protection Act, placing additional obligations on all organisations to ensure any data they hold is collected on a lawful basis, used only for the purposes for which it has been collected, and stored and processed in such a way that prevents damage or loss.
-The regulation also enhances the rights of individuals in terms of accessing data stored on them or requesting deletion of this data.
-It is expected that the UK government introduce at least equivalent controls after Brexit.
+On 25 May 2018, GDPR, the EU’s new regulation on data protection, came into effect.
+GDPR essentially supersedes the Data Protection Act, placing additional obligations on all organisations to ensure data they hold is collected on a lawful basis, used only for the purposes for which it has been collected, and stored and processed in such a way that prevents damage or loss.
+The regulation also enhances the rights of individuals in accessing data stored on them or requesting deletion of this data.

-At Qunote, we are committed to helping our clients fulfil their obligations under GDPR, providing a compliant, cost-effective and easy to implement solution for securely storing and sharing clinical records.
+At Qunote, we are committed to helping our clients fulfil their data security obligations, providing a compliant, cost-effective and easy to implement solution for securely storing and sharing clinical records.